mlarocca/mlarocca.github.com/_posts/2014-01-18-join_promise.markdown

 });
 {% endhighlight %}

 As you can perhaps have already guessed, it isn't!
-This is not only inefficient, not DRY, and quite frankly ugly, this is a potential recipe for disaster, because you expose yourself to a potential race condition.
+This is not only inefficient, not _DRY_, and quite frankly ugly, this is a potential recipe for disaster, because you expose yourself to a potential race condition.
 As unlikely as it can be, since there is no way to ensure locks or atomicity, it can happen that between the execution of the if statement that checks queryCompleted_i in the first branch to complete the query and the next execution of the assignment in the relative else branch, the other branch reaches as well the same execution points, so that in that branch the if condition fails as well, and none of them ends up merging the results and calling doSomething.
 Since you don't control the order of execution of the instructions, you can't make any assumption.
 And clearly a race condition is hardly ever an acceptable risk.